Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ## Feed

 - The dish is only a half of the story though, you will need to DIY the feed yourself - it isn't difficult but requires a bit of effort.
-- Different feeds are used for different satellites due to different polarizations, all weather satellites in this band are either **Circular** or **Linear**.
+- Different feeds are used for different satellites due to different polarizations, with these satellites you'll become familiar with **Circular** and **Linear** polarizations.
 They separate as follows:
-    - LEO satellites exclusively use the RHCP (Right-hand circular) polarization
+    - LEO satellites exclusively use the <abbr title="Radio waves turn clockwise - towards the right">RHCP</abbr> (Right-hand circular) polarization
     - The majority of geostationary satellites use a linear polarization, with one series using RHCP.
     - GOES GRB is an outlier in geostationary satellite signals, uses both RHCP and LHCP.
 The LHCP broadcast is pretty much useless to receive, won't be mentioned in further polarization warnings.